Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 Truck title loans

-Are these fast loans backed by your pickup or semi worth the high APR?
+Truck title loans are backed by your pickup or semi but are they worth the high APR?

 Using your truck’s title as collateral could get you more money than a car — they’re typically more valuable.
 But larger short-term loans can be difficult to repay — especially with APRs easily topping 300%.
 And you risk losing your truck if you default.